wallarm/product-documentation/docs/latest/waf-installation/kubernetes/kong-ingress-controller/customization.md

 | `wallarm.tarantool.arena` | Specifies the amount of memory allocated for the Wallarm postanalytics module.
 It is recommended to set up a value sufficient to store requests data for the last 5-15 minutes. | `0.2`
 | `wallarm.metrics.enabled` | This switch toggles information and metrics collection.
 If [Prometheus](https://github.com/helm/charts/tree/master/stable/prometheus) is installed in the Kubernetes cluster, no additional configuration is required. | `false`

 Other parameters come with default value and rarely need to be changed.
-To change them, refer to the [Kong instructions](https://github.com/Kong/charts/tree/main/charts/kong#configuration).

 ### Fine-tuning of traffic analysis via the Wallarm Console UI